 I served it with cous cous this time but you can serve it with rice, bread etc. anything that can soak/mop up the rich sauce.
 With no wine, no salt and lots of vegetables, it’s a perfect recipe to diversify your little ones’ taste adventure.
 There were certainly no leftovers from either the boss 👶 or the other minion 👨!

-Roast lamb shoulder joint with anchovies, garlic and capers
+roast lamb stuffed with anchovies, garlic and capers

 Can’t beat a good ole’ roast lamb on a Sunday.
 Also can’t go wrong with pairing anchovies, garlic and capers with lamb.
 So this recipe is for a stuffed lamb shoulder joint with the delicious anchovies stuffing.